 - The act gave practical shape to a DPSP, Article 40 of the constitution.

-- The act consists of some mandatory and few voluntary provisions to be adopted by states.
+- The act consists of some mandatory and a few voluntary provisions to be adopted by states.

 - Gram Sabha acts as the foundation of the Panchayati raj system.
 The body consists of all persons who are registered as electorates in the corresponding villages.
 It also provides for a mandatory three-tier structure (village, intermediate and district levels) bringing uniformity throughout the country.
 But a state with a population of less than 2 Million is exempted from constituting at an intermediate level.